Desert Your Worries in Kashta

 What does Kashta mean in Saudi?

-If you are planning a kashta in Saudi, then, there are several camping dos and don’t that every seasoned camper or beginner should be aware of.
-For your convenience, we compiled a quick guide to get you and your car ready for a great – and safe – desert experience.
+If you’re planning a Kashta in Saudi, there are camping dos and don’ts you should know.
+For your convenience, we’ve put together a quick guide to prep you and your car for a fantastic—and safe—desert experience.

 Prep your car for a Kashta in Saudi